 Los Angeles Temporary Restraining Order Attorneys

-Due to the difficulty involved with fighting against a temporary restraining order, it’s necessary that you consult with a seasoned attorney who can help provide you with guidance, direction, and support to ensure that you can get the defense you are intitled too.
-The experienced team at Werksman Jackson & Quinn, LLP, are here to help.
+Due to the difficulty involved with fighting against a temporary restraining order in Los Angeles, it’s necessary that you consult with a seasoned attorney who can help provide you with guidance, direction, and support to ensure that you can get the defense you are entitled to.
+The experienced team at Werksman Jackson & Quinn LLP are here to help.
 Time is of the essence, so don’t wait to contact us at (213) 688-0460 to get started.

-A temporary restraining order restricts the ability of an individual accused of domestic violence and other serious crimes from contacting, or being in the vicinity of, another individual for a specific length of time.
+A temporary restraining order restricts the ability of an individual accused of domestic violence and other violent crimes from contacting or being in the vicinity of another individual for a specific length of time.
 A TRO normally only lasts for a short period of time and is only valid until there is a court hearing in which both sides can be presented.
 In many cases, a restraining order can include additional requirements, such as:

 - Specific child support/custody orders.

 - Not being able to own a firearm.

 Under the California Code of Civil Procedure, CCP § 527, a temporary restraining order can only be issued after notifying the opposing party unless there are specific circumstances.
 These include: